Withania and the Evidence of it’s Neuroprotective Effects

 Commonly known as Ashwaganda, Withania (Withania somnifera) is one such medicinal plant that is being investigated as a potential neuroprotective agent.
-Withania is highly regarded in Ayurvedic medicine, acting as an adaptogen, rejuvenating the nervous system, and enhancing the body’s resilience to stress.2 Withania is the most extensively researched adaptogen.
-In clinical and pharmacological studies, withania has demonstrated multiple actions including adaptogenic, antioxidant, cognitive enhancing, antidepressant, anxiolytic, cardioprotective, thyroid modulating, anti-inflammatory, immunomodulating and neuroprotective effects.3
+Withania is the most extensively researched adaptogen.
+In clinical and pharmacological studies, Withania has demonstrated multiple actions, including adaptogenic, antioxidant, cognitive-enhancing, antidepressant, anxiolytic, cardioprotective, thyroid-modulating, anti-inflammatory, immunomodulating, and neuroprotective effects.¹ Withania is highly regarded in Ayurvedic medicine, acting as an adaptogen, rejuvenating the nervous system, and enhancing the body’s resilience to stress.2

-Withania has gained interest over the last three decades for its potential in brain-related disorders.
-A recent systemic review published in the Journal of Ethnopharmacology evaluates the literature pertaining to the role of withania in neurological disorders.1 In vitro and in vivo studies demonstrate positive effects of withania and its active constituents in a wide range of neurological conditions including stress, Parkinson’s disease, Huntington’s disease, Alzheimer’s disease, anxiety, schizophrenia, depression, bipolar disorder and attention deficit hyperactivity disorder (ADHD).1 While human clinical trials are lacking, there is some clinical evidence to support the use of withania extracts for anxiety,4 depression,5 cognitive impairment,6 schizophrenia,7 and bipolar disorder.7
+Withania has garnered interest over the last three decades due to its potential in addressing brain-related disorders.
+A recent systematic review published in the Journal of Ethnopharmacology evaluates the literature pertaining to the role of Withania in neurological disorders.³ In vitro and in vivo studies demonstrate positive effects of Withania and its active constituents in a wide range of neurological conditions, including stress, Parkinson’s disease, Huntington’s disease, Alzheimer’s disease, anxiety, schizophrenia, depression, bipolar disorder and attention deficit hyperactivity disorder (ADHD).³ While human clinical trials are lacking, there is some clinical evidence to support the use of Withania extracts for anxiety,4 depression,5 cognitive impairment,6 schizophrenia,7 and bipolar disorder.7

-Withania’s neuroprotective activity is largely believed to be due to its antioxidant effects.1 It has been shown to modulate the brain oxidative stress markers, such as superoxide dismutase (SOD), catalase, lipid peroxidation (LPO), and non-enzymatic antioxidants like glutathione (GSH).8,9 The roots and its extract induce axon and dendrite outgrowth, proposing its possible effect on neuronal regeneration.10 Withania has also been shown to bind to GABA receptors, thereby acting as a GABA mimetic agent, which may explain its anxiolytic and mood stabilising properties.
-Other mechanisms considered to be responsible for the protective effect of withania in various CNS disorders include inhibiting acetylcholinesterase activity, increasing acetylcholine receptor expression (anti-Alzheimer and cognition enhancing) and dopamine receptor expression (Parkinson’s disease).1
+Withania’s neuroprotective activity is largely attributed to its antioxidant effects.
+It has been shown to modulate the brain oxidative stress markers, such as superoxide dismutase (SOD), catalase, lipid peroxidation (LPO), and non-enzymatic antioxidants like glutathione (GSH).8,9 The roots and their extract induce axon and dendrite outgrowth, proposing their possible effect on neuronal regeneration.10 Withania has also been shown to bind to GABA receptors, thereby acting as a GABA mimetic agent, which may explain its anxiolytic and mood-stabilising properties.
+Other mechanisms considered responsible for the protective effect of Withania in various CNS disorders include inhibiting acetylcholinesterase activity, increasing acetylcholine receptor expression (anti-Alzheimer’s and cognition-enhancing), and dopamine receptor expression (Parkinson’s disease).³

-While the preclinical evidence for withania as a neuroprotective and therapeutic strategy for CNS disorders is promising, further human clinical studies are required to fully elucidate mechanisms of action and clinical efficacy, including optimal dosage range.
+While the preclinical evidence for Withania as a neuroprotective and therapeutic strategy for CNS disorders is promising, further human clinical studies are needed to fully elucidate mechanisms of action and clinical efficacy, including optimal dosage range.

 References: